valentin-cochin/valentin-cochin/README.md

 <h1 align="center">Hello!
 I am Valentin Cochin. 💻✨</h1>

 <p align="justify">
 After 4 years of experience in project management, I became passionate about computer science.
 Therefore, I decided to train as an application developer which lead me to get a job opportunity in this field.
 Fluent in English, I am creating a technical blog to expand my programming and teaching skills.
-If you want more information, please look my <a href=https://cvdesignr.com/p/624c19c811291>online CV</a>.
-You can also go to my <a href=https://www.linkedin.com/in/valentin-cochin/>LinkedIn profile</a>. <strong>Do not hesitate to contact me there</strong> 😄.
+If you want more information, please Go to my <a href=https://www.linkedin.com/in/valentin-cochin/>LinkedIn profile</a>. <strong>Do not hesitate to contact me there</strong> 😄.
 </p>

 ## 🌱 I am currently digging into

+### 📜 JavaScript

+- Jest
+- Next
+- React Testing library
+- Typescript

 ### 💨 Go

-- Fiber package
-- Generics

-### 📜 JavaScript

-- React patterns
+- Reviewing flashcards

 ### 🐍 Python

-- Concurrency
+- Reviewing flashcards

 ### 💡 Other